neoforged/Documentation/docs/resources/client/models/modelloaders.md

 ### Dynamic Fluid Container Model

 The dynamic fluid container model, also called dynamic bucket model after its most common use case, is used for items that represent a fluid container (such as a bucket or a tank) and want to show the fluid within the model.
-This only works if there is a fixed amount of fluids (e.g. only lava and powder snow) that can be used, use a [block entity renderer][ber] instead if the fluid is arbitrary.
+This only works if there is a fixed amount of fluids (e.g. only lava and powder snow) that can be used, use a [`BlockEntityWithoutLevelRenderer`][bewlr] instead if the fluid is arbitrary.

 ```json5
 {